promcon/website/content/2019-munich/schedule.md

     <td>11:45</td>
     <td>
       <a href="/2019-munich/talks/improved-alerting-with-prometheus-and-alertmanager">
-        Improved alerting with prometheus and alertmanager
+        Improved Alerting with Prometheus and Alertmanager
       </a>
     </td>
     <td>